Short Term Mission - Long Term Effect

 We greet you in the Name of our Lord and Savior, Jesus Christ,

 We would like to thank you for your support through our years of preparations to become long term missionaries by supporting us on our Short Term Missions teams.
 These teams provided a valuable way for us to experience missionary work first hand.
 We would also like to share some exciting news with you.
-Since our last OCMC team in 2011, Alexandria and I have finished our schooling at Holy Cross/Hellenic College, Stephanos graduated with a Masters of Divinity with a Certificate in Missions and Ecumenism from the Boston Theological Institute.
+Since our last OCMC team, Alexandria and I have finished our schooling at Holy Cross/Hellenic College, Stephanos graduated with a Masters of Divinity with a Certificate in Missions and Ecumenism from the Boston Theological Institute.
 Alexandria graduated with a Bachelor’s degree in Elementary Education and is one test away from receiving her teaching license.

 Since graduation we have completed training at OCMC to become long term missionaries and have been assigned to Albania, a country under the spiritual guidance of His Beatitude Archbishop Athanasios.
 In Albania, Alexandria will serve the Church at the Protagonist School where she will teach English, as well as a spiritual journey program and a character building program.
 She will help the learning system implemented under Enver Hoxha, during the decades of communist rule.
 Stephanos will work with the youth of Albania and will focus on a University Ministry that aims to bring the message of hope that our faith offers.
 One of the dreams of this ministry is to open a Coffee Shop that will serve as a method of reaching these youth who are beset by the forces of secularism and atheism.